g-leech/argmin-gravitas/_posts/2013-06-14-limits-to-self-invention.markdown

 published:  true

 summary:    To what extent can you choose who you are?
 confidence: 60%.
 Grounded in philosophy and anecdote, not the psychology of self-adjustment.
-Feels slightly alien, ill-conceptualised.
 importance: 6
 wordcount:  1000
-categories: self-help, philosophy, becoming
+categories: self-help, philosophy, becoming, false framework
 ---

 {%	assign goff = "http://www.kreps.org/ma/perf.html"	%}